-Students desiring to make any change from the original major declaration must contact the department of their current major or the Academic Success Center and complete a change of major form.
+Students desiring to make any change from the original major declaration must contact the department of their current major and complete a "Change of Major" form.

-The student completes a "Change of Major" form through the current advising department.
 The college/department administrative assistant transfers the student's academic file from the old major advisor to the new major advisor.
-The registrar is notified of the new choice of major/concentration/minor, and the student's academic record is updated to reflect the desired changes.
-From this point the student will be advised by the new advisor.
+The registrar is notified of the new choice of major/concentration/minor, and the registrar updates the student's academic record to reflect the desired changes.
+From this point, the new advisor will advise the student.
 His/her file will remain with that advisor until the student either graduates with a bachelor's degree or decides again to change the major.